-Half Year - 2.5 Credits
+Half Year - 2.5 Credits Elective, Offered in Grades 9, 10, 11, 12 Prerequisite: None

-Prerequisite: None

 General Music is a semester course developed to give students an opportunity to study basic fundamentals of music through piano performance.
 Students with no formal training in music will be exposed to the many benefits music provides.
 The course will focus on developing basic technical facility on the keyboard instrument along with studies in the fundamentals of music performance and music theory.
 Because of the independent nature of the piano lab, this music class promotes independent learning where students can progress at their own pace.
 This course will provide students an opportunity to aesthetically experience music while they are allowed to independently learn music fundamentals and explore music performance.